Forensic Nurse Examiners Program (FNEP)

 After the exam, a SANE nurse will call the patient to discuss any lab test results and may refer the patient to professionals who can provide additional services including:

-The Dane County Rape Crisis Center for assistance with crisis intervention, advocacy, and counseling.
+The Dane County Rape Crisis Center is available for assistance with crisis intervention, advocacy, and counseling.

 The Crime Victim Compensation Fund, which provides reimbursement for medical care, clothing, time lost on the job and other losses as a result of the assault.

 Health care providers for follow-up medical care.
 With the patient’s consent, SANE will provide all lab and exam results to the primary care provider.

 Meriter accepts all commercial insurance providers such as Physicians Plus Insurance Corporation, Dean Health Plan, Group Health Cooperative and Unity Health Plans, as well as Medicare and Medicaid.
 If a patient has insurance, but prefers not to use it, due to confidentiality reasons, or is uninsured, the hospital can apply for reimbursement through the WI SAFE Fund.
 The SAFE Fund is a program that can provide financial assistance for the cost of a forensic medical exam for victims of sexual assault.
 If the patient does not have medical coverage, he or she may be eligible for assistance from the Crime Victim Compensation Fund or the Uncompensated Care Program through Meriter.
 However, Meriter will help all patients regardless of his or her ability to pay.

 A referral is not needed to be seen by a SANE nurse.